gthio/kata-mongodb-university/Notes/5001-Indexes.md

     - MongoDB to ensure that the index only contain entries for documents that have the indexed fields.
     - Sparse and unique index options can be combined, to reject documents that have duplicate values for a field but ignore documenta that do not have the indexed key
+    - Sparse index cant be used by MongoDB for sorting (reason: it will omit the document with missing field)

 - TTL index
     - MongoDB to use this special index, to automatically remove documents from a collection after certain amount of time.